My designs can be categorized in three groups: The Beasts, The Things, and The Other Stuff.

 The Other Stuff are wearables, smaller designs, and experiments that worked.

-All of my patterns, excluding those available for free under the Free Patterns drop down menu, are available in my shop or on Ravelry and Etsy.
+All of my patterns, excluding those available for free under the Free Patterns in the drop down menu, are available in my shop or on Ravelry.

 An odyssey is defined as a long, wandering journey or an intellectual or spiritual quest.
 I found the name Odyssey fitting for my first mandala blanket pattern.
 For me, this was a journey in self discovery, confidence, and creativity.
 My dog, Ziggy, was prominently featured in each picture of the progress of the pattern, so I felt she needed a little recognition in the title as well.
 Welcome to Ziggy's Odyssey.
 I hope you enjoy the trip.